-The posterior abdominal wall stretches from the 12th rib above to the pelvic brim below.
-It’s powerful and stable (cf. the anterior abdominal wall is soft and distensible) because it’s assembled by bones, muscles, and fasciae.
-It supports retroperitoneal organs, vessels, and nerves.
+The Posterior Abdominal Wall is formed by the lumbar vertebrae, pelvic girdle, posterior abdominal muscles and their associated fascia.
+The stretch of the posterior abdominal wall is between the 12th rib above and pelvic brim below. the power of this wall is more.
+As well as it is stable (cf. the anterior abdominal wall is soft and distensible) because it’s assembled by bones, muscles, and fasciae.
+The retroperitoneal organs, vessels, and nerves are all supported by the posterior abdominal wall.

 The posterior abdominal wall is built as follows: